 Acts Of Kindness

-Living in such a fragile world it is imperative our kids practice one or more acts of kindness each day.
+Living in such a fragile world, it is imperative our kids practice one or more acts of kindness each day.
 I don’t want my kids to just be receivers of kind acts, rather I am teaching them to be givers of kindness.
 By reminding them to do at least one kind thing each day, I hope to increase their happiness, expand their positive outlook on life and remind them that bullying is not acceptable.

 As much as it is important for my children to read, it is equally important for them to write.
 One way I like to inspire my children to write is to let them tell the stories of their summer adventures.
-We experience so much living in San Diego and with non-stop visitors that they have plenty to write about.
+We experience so much living in San Diego and with non-stop adventures, they have plenty to write about.

 Here are some summer writing prompts I found to be useful with my children: